jetsonhacks/bootFromExternalStorage/README.md

 **Please read the Issues section below before proceeding**

-Installs JetPack 5.1, L4T 35.2.1 on the Jetson Developer Kit
+Installs JetPack 5.1.1, L4T 35.3.1 on the Jetson Developer Kit

 The NVIDIA Jetson Xavier and Orins can boot directly from external storage.
 There are four scripts here to help with this process.

-The host machine here references a x86 based machine running Ubuntu distribution 16.04, 18.04, 20.04 or 22.04.
+The host machine here references a x86 based machine running Ubuntu distribution 18.04, 20.04 or 22.04.
 To flash a Jetson Developer Kit using this method, the host machine builds a disk image.
 The host then flashes the disk image to the Jetson.

+_**Warning for the Jetson Xavier NX and AGX Xavier:** There is an issue with the USB stack.
+You cannot boot from USB on these systems._

 _**Note for the Jetson Xavier NX:** For a Jetson AGX Xavier system, the board must be initially flashed to eMMC before using this method._

 _**Note for the Jetson Xavier NX:** Remove the SD card for this process.
 Also, there is flash memory onboard the Xavier NX module, QSPI-Nor.
 This script flashes the QSPI memory in addition to the disk image._

+_**Note for the Jetson Orin Nano and Orin NX:** There is flash memory onboard the Orin modules, QSPI-Nor.
+This script flashes the QSPI memory in addition to the disk image._

-Around 34GB of free space is needed on the host for these scripts and Jetson disk image files.
+Around 40GB of free space is needed on the host for these scripts and Jetson disk image files.
 More is better.

 ## WARNING
 This process will format the external storage attached to the Jetson that you specify.
 Existing data on that drive will not be recoverable.

 On the host machine, follow this sequence:
+1. `get_jetson_files.sh` - Downloads the Jetson BSP and sample rootfs, copies NVIDA user space libraries to rootfs
-1. `install_dependencies.sh` - Installs dependencies needed for running the flash scripts
+2. `install_dependencies.sh` - Installs dependencies needed for running the flash scripts
-2. `get_jetson_files.sh` - Downloads the Jetson BSP and rootfs
 3. `flash_jetson_external_storage.sh` - Flash the Jetson (make sure that the Jetson is connected via USB, external storage is attached to the Jetson and that the Jetson is in Force Recovery Mode)

 Once the Jetson is flashed, switch to the Jetson.
 Go through the standard oem-config procedure.
 On the Jetson, from this repository run the script `install_jetson_default_packages.sh` to install the standard JetPack packages.
 See below for a detailed list of packages that will be installed.